Advanced usage

 User ID

 The user ID lets you associate events from various sources with the same user.
-Each new visitor gets a randomly generated visitor ID that the SDK keeps between app launches.
-With the user ID you can replace this random identifier with your own - for example an email address or an ID from your CRM.
+Each new visitor gets a randomly generated visitor ID.
+The SDK keeps this visitor ID between app launches.
+You can use the user ID to replace this random identifier with your own identifier, such as an email address or an ID from your customer relationship management system (CRM).

 Use the userID property to set the user ID:

-nil(or leave unset) so the SDK does not send one.
+nil, or leave the property unset, if you don't want the SDK to send the user ID.
 The property itself is optional on the tracker.

-The user ID is not sent if data anonymization is enabled (isAnonymizationEnabled = YES).
+The SDK doesn't sent the user ID is when data anonymization is enabled (isAnonymizationEnabled = YES).

 User email address